JayitaSd/RPS/README.md

 # RPS
-A simple Rock Paper Scissor game using HTML, CSS and JavaScript
+A simple and a basic Rock Paper Scissor game-website using HTML, CSS and JavaScript